tylersatre/serena/docs/02-usage/999_detailed-usage.md

 In general, be sure to back up your work and use a version control system in order to avoid losing any work.

-#### Customization

-You can create your own contexts and modes to precisely tailor Serena to your needs in two ways:

-* You can use Serena's CLI to manage modes and contexts.
-Check out

-    ```shell
-    uvx --from git+https://github.com/oraios/serena serena mode --help
-    ```

-  and

-    ```shell
-    uvx --from git+https://github.com/oraios/serena serena context --help
-    ```

-  _NOTE_: Custom contexts/modes are simply YAML files in `<home>/.serena`, they are automatically registered and available for use by their name (filename without the `.yml` extension).
-If you don't want to use Serena's CLI, you can create and manage them in any way you see fit.
-* **Using external YAML files**: When starting Serena, you can also provide an absolute path to a custom `.yml` file for a context or mode.

-This customization allows for deep integration and adaptation of Serena to specific project requirements or personal preferences.

 ### Prepare Your Project

 #### Structure Your Codebase